-Get guidance through our new central repository of evidence-based clinical practice guidelines including recommendations, position papers, and standard protocols.
+Get guidance through our repository of evidence-based clinical practice guidelines including recommendations, position papers, and standard protocols.

 Take a course and get CME credits

 Several UEG courses organised by UEG, are accredited by EACCME to award European CME credits.

 Mistakes in short bowel and how to avoid them